We need one another when we mourn and would be comforted.

 Members and their families are welcome to contact our minister for short-term pastoral counseling on a totally confidential basis.
 Examples of matters you might choose to share with the minister are grief and change, retirement, relationship crises, job loss, medical or family concerns, or end-of-life issues.

-To build the beloved community, the volunteers on the care team receive special training to assist those who may feel unwelcome, patronized, or marginalized.
+To build a beloved community, the volunteers on the care team receive special training to assist those who may feel unwelcome, patronized, or marginalized.
 They may not be able to fully remedy every situation, but they can provide a compassionate ear and a willingness to enlist the help of others.
-If you have a concern that you think it’s important for someone to know, please contact the minister to share your information in confidence.
+If you have a concern that you think it’s important for someone to know, please email firstname.lastname@example.org to share your information in confidence.